Simple Tips to Help Keep Your Animals Cool in the Heat of Summer

 How to Keep Ducks Cool

-If you don’t have a pond, no worries.
-A small pool will work just fine for a couple of ducks.
-Just be sure to keep it in an area free from direct sunlight.
-This can be either under a tree or in a corner of a pen with a tarp giving just enough shade to keep the water cool.
+If you choose to use a pool as we did, be sure to keep it out of direct sunlight.
+This can be either under a tree or in the corner of a pen with a tarp hung above.
+By having the pool shaded ti will help to keep the water cooler.

 A small kiddie pool filled with water under a tarp with ducks and chickens nearby